n8acl/aslnotify/README.md

   - Enable/Disable Discord Notifiations
     - Set True to Enable, False to Disable

-- discord_wh_url = 'DISCORD WEBHOOK URL HERE'
+- discord_wh_url = ['DISCORD WEBHOOK URL1 HERE','DISCORD WEBHOOK URL2 HERE']
-  - Your Discord Webhook for the channel you are connecting to.
+  - Your Discord Webhook(s) for the channel(s) you are connecting to.
+Thjis can be multiple webhooks for multiple channels

 - publish_pushover = False # Enable or disable notifications via Pushover
   - Enable/Disable Pushover Notifiations